-Attorneys interested in disability civil rights, special education, cancer and end-of-life advocacy can hone their skills, make a difference and transform their communities by removing barriers to equal access and opportunities.
+Attorneys interested in disability civil rights, cancer, and special education advocacy can hone their skills, make a difference and transform their communities by removing barriers to equal access and opportunities.
 DRLC works with attorney volunteers to co-counsel and to take referrals of large and small disability civil rights and patient rights cases.
 It also works with pro bono attorneys willing to help negotiate Individualized Education Plans with school districts for low-income and minority special education students.
 DRLC provides free MCLE training and ongoing support to education advocacy volunteers.
 Cancer Legal Resource Center (CLRC) assists people with cancer as they face converging legal and medical problems.
 CLRC works with volunteer attorneys interested in providing advice on issues confronting patients, including insurance, medical, housing, employment, guardianship, end-of-life planning and similar areas.

 Summer law clerks will primarily assist attorneys with investigation, research, and drafting in current and prospective cases in all areas of disability discrimination.
 Substantive areas of work may include access to education, transportation, public accommodation, and health care.
 Interns may also assist in the analysis of calls received by the DRLC helpline.